 Because there is such a wide variety of sizes and materials used across the Rolex Yacht-Master collection, the prices tend to vary significantly.
 For example, you can pick up some of the older or smaller Rolex Yacht-Master models for around $5,000 on the second-hand market.
 However, newer, larger Yacht-Master models, especially those forged out of precious metals, can sell for well into five-figures.

 Due to its large size, complicated movement, and frequent use of precious metals, the Yacht-Master II is one of the higher-priced Rolex watches you can purchase.
 In terms of pre-owned prices, a stainless steel reference of the Yacht-Master II starts around $15,000.
 This may seem steep, considering that this Yacht-Master II is stainless steel and doesn’t feature any diamonds or gems.
 However, the complexity of the movement is what really makes this watch shine and it is the primary factor behind its high price tag.
-On the higher end, the white gold and platinum ref.
-116689 costs $48,150 retail and can be bought for around $28,000 on the pre-owned market.
+On the higher end, the yellow gold ref.
+116688 costs $43,550 retail and can be bought for around $28,000 on the pre-owned market.

 Buying Pre-Owned vs New Yacht-Master Watches